solace-iot-team/async-apim-analytics/apim-analytics-server/devel/README.md

 ### Install and Setup of API Management Connector, Prometheus and Grafana

-To create a multi-container Docker application with API Management Connector, Prometheus and Grafana:
+To create a multi-container Docker application with MongoDB, API Management Connector, Prometheus and Grafana:

 ```bash
 cd <SERVER_DEVEL_HOME>